luciopaiva/heapify/README.md

 A very fast JavaScript priority queue, implemented using a binary heap, which in turn is implemented using two underlying parallel [typed arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray).
 No dependencies whatsoever; just plain, vanilla JS.

 It's the fastest publicly available JavaScript library implementation of a priority queue.
-Here's an average benchmark comparing Heapify with [TinyQueue](https://github.com/mourner/tinyqueue/) and [FlatQueue](https://github.com/mourner/flatqueue), running for 1 million elements (times are in milliseconds):
+Here's a benchmark comparing Heapify with [TinyQueue](https://github.com/mourner/tinyqueue/) and [FlatQueue](https://github.com/mourner/flatqueue), running for 1 million elements (times are in milliseconds):

 ```
                            TinyQueue  FlatQueue    Heapify